retirement-plan-structure

 Thanks for using our app, Peter.

-You’re correct, sometimes it’s a good idea to adjust your plan settings and values and to re-optimise, whether before or after retirement.
-Whenever you optimise, the app bases its decisions on probable and possible outcomes.
-It doesn’t predict the future, but takes many possible futures into account.
-You can see random examples of these by running random scenarios, which can be very different from your average scenario.
+You’re correct that it can be useful to adjust your plan settings and values from time to time and to re‑run the strategy generation.
+Whenever you do this, the app bases its modelling on probable and possible outcomes rather than predictions.
+You can see examples of these by running random scenarios, which often differ significantly from the average projection.

-Once your finances have deviated significantly from the average scenario, the probabilities will have changed.
+Once your finances have deviated significantly from the average scenario, the underlying probabilities will have shifted.
 Deviation could be for many reasons, such as investment performance, long-term investment/inflation outlook, health issues or income changes/prospects.
-It then makes sense to re-optimise rather than blindly stick to the original strategy.
+At that point, regenerating the strategy can provide an updated view rather than relying on the original projection.

 Even the simple the passage of time changes the probabilities, since your life expectancy depends on your present age.
 For example, if your average scenario is based on an average life expectancy of 20 years and you survive for 5 years in reasonable health, then your life expectancy will not have reduced down to 15 years, but will probably be somewhat longer than that.

-If you’ve enabled the setting to allow the system to vary your discretionary spending, then it will do so based on deviation from the average scenario, using a rule of thumb that you can read about on out support page (Q&As).
-But no rule of thumb can be optimal, so once reality has overtaken projection, re-optimisation will make sense.
+If you’ve enabled the setting to allow the system to vary discretionary spending, it will adjust spending based on deviations from the average scenario, following a rule of thumb described on our support page.
+No rule of thumb is perfect, so once reality diverges from the projection, regenerating the strategy can provide a refreshed perspective.

 Reply